atufkas/progress-keeper/README.md

 ## What's this? (the short story)

-This project aims to address the problem of generating **user as well as developer friendly change log catalogues supporting various formats, generated from various sources**.
+This project aims to address the problem of generating **user as well as developer friendly changelog catalogues supporting various formats, generated from various sources**.
 One major goal is to **aggregate change log information based on relevance for specific audience**.
 The implementation and specification of formats follows some best practices, recommendations and proposals like the [Conventional Commits Specification](https://conventionalcommits.org/).